 The short answer is that it depends on where you happen to be, and whether you’re static or mobile:

-One of the most challenging things about mobile surveillance is what the surveiller needs to do when the target inevitably stops (either for a short or long period of time).
+One of the most challenging things about mobile surveillance is what the surveillant needs to do when the target inevitably stops (either for a short or long period of time).
 This is because the dynamics switch from mobile to static, and then probably back to mobile again.
-These transitional points present real challenges for a surveiller – and therefore a detection opportunity for you – since the surveiller has to quickly and unexpectedly figure out how to keep track of the target without displaying any signs of surprise, confusion or nervousness.
-I go into detail about this subject in my Mobile Surveillance article, and then my Mobile Surveillance Detection article.
+These transitional points present real challenges for a surveillant – and therefore a detection opportunity for you – since the surveillant has to quickly and unexpectedly figure out how to keep track of their target without displaying any signs of surprise, confusion or nervousness.
+I go into detail about this subject in my Mobile Surveillance article, and then in my Mobile Surveillance Detection article.

 How to spot surveillance